 If you choose to progress onto study one of our SQE courses or BPC, you will also benefit from our excellent employment and pupillage rates:

-Not sure if this course is right for you?
+Want to progress on to solicitor training, but not sure if this course is right for you?
 Download our free guide, An SQE Course for Everyone, to find your path to becoming a solicitor.

 Please note: If you require a visa to study in the UK and wish to progress on to one of our on-campus vocational courses, please refer to our UK visa requirements page for information about applying for a Student Route visa.